Tour Championship: Ways to watch FedExCup finale on Sky Sports

 Only the leading 30 players in the FedExCup standings are eligible to feature at East Lake, with all of those in the field still in with a mathematical chancing of ending the campaign with the $10m jackpot.

-Sky Sports will show more than 20 hours of live coverage from Atlanta across the four days, as well as a live one-hour On the Range show to preview the event on Wednesday at 8pm.
+Sky Sports will show more than 20 hours of live coverage from Atlanta across the four days.

 Live on